CoherenceResearchCollaboration/RecursiveGeometry/README.md

   --null_mode spacing --spacing_jitter_meV 0.0 \
   --n_iter 5000 --q_thresh 0.01 --dedup --enrich_hitpairs

-The parsers write provenance‑header CSVs and sidecar JSON with file hashes, thresholds, and QA plots. nist_levels_parser_v13 nist_lines_parser_v1
+- The parsers write provenance‑header CSVs and sidecar JSON with file hashes, thresholds, and QA plots.

-The sweep writes per‑γ hitpair files and a per‑ion summary (*_resonance_summary.txt + .json sidecar). build_resonance_inventory
+- The sweep writes per‑γ hitpair files and a per‑ion summary (*_resonance_summary.txt + .json sidecar). build_resonance_inventory
 Dependencies (minimal): python>=3.10, numpy, pandas, matplotlib, scipy, statsmodels, pyyaml.
 (Parsers/sweeps import these directly.)

-nist_levels_parser_v13
-nist_lines_parser_v1
-run_resonance_sweep

 ## Data, provenance, and determinism

-Data source (NIST).
+# Data source (NIST).
 We use only the “observed” dataset with standard NIST wavelength conventions (vacuum < 200 nm; air 200–2000 nm; vacuum > 2000 nm).
 Parsers preserve provenance, and overlay computations use NIST‑matched wavelengths (strict mode by default).
 (Preprint §2.1 and strict provenance footnote.)

-Deterministic RNG.
+# Deterministic RNG.
 Permutation nulls seed deterministically as a function of (ion, σ, γ), enabling reproducible p/q values across runs and machines. σ resolves from sigma.json (or SIGMA env) via load_sigma.py. resonance_permutation_test load_sigma

-Outputs with sidecars.
+# Outputs with sidecars.
 Parsers emit .meta.json and QA; sweeps emit *_resonance_summary.txt + .json with links to tidy inputs and raw lineage.

 ## How to run each stage

-0) Set σ (fine‑structure constant) once
+# 0) Set σ (fine‑structure constant) once

-# At repo root, ensure:
+At repo root, ensure:

 { "sigma": 0.0072973525693 }
 If sigma.json is missing, load_sigma.py will raise a friendly error; you may also override in terminal with export SIGMA=....